nullsection/Frida-Tutorial-SensorInjection/README.md

 ###### Sensor apk

-This APK I wrote testing the accelerometer, gyro and gps values.
-Writing your own apps and testing it with frida gives you a deeper understanding of how the internals of android source code works.
-I would encourage anyone learning frida with android to atleast the fundamentals of android applications.
-Android dev documentation for Java is quite good.
+This APK I wrote from scratch to test the accelerometer, gyro and gps values.
+Deveoping your own apps for frida gives you a deeper understanding of how the internals of android source code works.
+I would encourage anyone learning frida with android to atleast learn the fundamentals of developing your own apps.
+Android dev documentation is quite good, so it's not hard for beginners.
+(Assuming you know how to code already)

 For the scope of this tutorial we will only look at motion sensor data manipluation, however the app handles gps.
-Reverse and inject at will!
+This can be done on your own time if you're interested!

 Here is the usage for sensors according to android: https://developer.android.com/guide/topics/sensors/sensors_motion#java

 My accelerometer and gyro source code snippets for this application.
+Worth opening up the APK in JADX-GUI to understand the full scope.

 ```